unbounded/skein-arm/README.rst

 uses the NEON_ SIMD instructions to perform 64-bit operations, where possible in parallel.

-There is also a Skein-256 implementation that does not require NEON support.
+There are also Skein-256 and Skein-512 implementations that do not require NEON support.

 The code is based on the optimized C version written by Doug Whiting, with the block functions rewritten in ARM assembly language.